archphile/website/content/blog/happy-new-year-and-some-clarificatrions-about-the-status-of-archphile-project.md

 Archphile images are very outdated and it is highly suggested that you either make your own custom installation (trust me, it's not rocket science) or start using one of the other available distributions.

-I haven't tested any distro for years now, but below you will find some suggestions based on the feedback of the audio community:
+I haven't tested any distro for years now, but below you will find some suggestions based on the feedback I get/read from friends and the audio community:

 - [Collybia OS](https://collybia.com/collybia-os)
 - [GentooPlayer](http://gentooplayer.com)